techy-savant/Expense-Tracker/README.md

 # EXPENSE TRACKER
-Expense Tracker Web Application with React JS and SaSS.
-Manages, Visualises and Helps tracks all your Expenses.
+Expense Tracker Web Application.
+Manage, Visualise and track all your Expenses in one place.
 *Built With*
 - **React**
 - **Sass**